 4. Determine the Cause of Stress

 What is stressing you out?
 Is it some office work you can’t figure out?
 Your fiance arguing?
 A sudden call from your Boss?
-Your parents, neighbours or your friends?
+Your parents, neighbors or your friends?
 What is it?

 Determine the cause to find an appropriate solution.
 This is extremely crucial and here’s why; you can’t treat your girlfriend as your mom or your mom and your friend.